 A student with an illness requiring treatment with an antibiotic must be taking the antibiotic for at least 24 hours before returning to school.

-A student suffering with vomiting and/or diarrhea must be symptom free for 24 hours before returning to school.
+A student suffering with vomiting and/or diarrhea must be symptom free for 24 hours (without the use of medication) before returning to school.